fluid-project/infusion/.github/CONTRIBUTING.md

 ### Linting

 JavaScript is a highly dynamic and loose language, and many common errors are not picked up until run time.
-In order to avoid errors and common pitfalls in the language, all code should be regularly checked using the provided Grunt lint task.
+In order to avoid errors and common pitfalls in the language, all code should be regularly checked using the provided lint task.
 You may also wish to setup linting in your IDE.

 ```bash
 # Runs Infusion's linting tasks